DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-01-24-allocations-cycle-summary.md

 ---
-title: Allocations Summary 2019/2020
+title: Allocations Summary 2020/2021
-description: A brief summary of how the allocations request happend at the start of the 2019/20 cycle.
+description: A summary of the allocations request processs at the start of the 2020/2021 cycle.
 date: 2020-01-24
 related:
   items: